 I do believe that cloud backup is a great idea and a sign of the future.
 But for now I view it as just one more layer of protection and not a replacement for my rotating external hard drive backup scheme.

 Is all of this a little paranoid?
 Maybe.
 But if it seems like a lot of effort to go through, then please carefully consider the dismal alternatives.
 If you have taken no steps to prepare for the inevitable, then what will you lose when your computer crashes?
-What will you loose when a power surge fries all of your hard drives?
+What will you lose when a power surge fries all of your hard drives?
 What will you loose if a flood washes through your home or a tornado touches down in your neighborhood?

 Your photos are irreplaceable.
 Are you willing to sit back and wait for those images to vanish forever?
 There are no guarantees in life, but I believe that the time and effort spent in building and maintaining a backup system could truly save you from losing all of your photographs one day.